att-circ-contrl/exp-utils/ft-test/README.md

 This is done using Field Trip's functions where possible, augmented with my library code for experiment-specific tasks.

+Type `make -C manual` to rebuild the manual for these scripts.

 ## Getting Field Trip

 Field Trip is a set of libraries that reads ephys data and performs signal